lora-aprs/LoRa_APRS_Tracker/README.md

 ## Configuration

-Change your configuration in settings.h
+Change your configuration in /data/is-cfg,json

 ## Future plans

-The complete configuration should move to [IotWebConf](https://github.com/prampec/IotWebConf).
+At the source i forked the complete configuration may move to [IotWebConf](https://github.com/prampec/IotWebConf).

-## LoRa iGate

-Look at my other project: a [LoRa iGate](https://github.com/peterus/LoRa_APRS_iGate)
+It may possible i move too...

+* [ ] add sending packet direct via wifi to aprs-net (using work from Peter, OE5BPA)
+* [ ] some refactoring
+* [ ] REST-API or communication with webserver
+* [ ] web-page sensors information
+* [ ] etc.

+# History

+01.03.2021  Forked
+05.03.2021  Moved configuration to json-file in filesystem